-A catch basin is a plastic container used to filter debris that enters
+A catch basin is a plastic container (such as those you can find here on IQS Directory) used to filter debris that enters

 drain systems.
 Catch basins are typically nestled into the entrance of a